TanukiSharp/blood-alcohol-content/README.md

 # Overview

+> [!CAUTION]
+> If you ran into this project by mistake, DO NTO use it, it has a severe issue.

 This project is a web-based blood alcohol content calculator.

 Most of information needed to understand the (easy) math can be found here: https://en.wikipedia.org/wiki/Blood_alcohol_content